 “The moment you make a mistake in pricing, you’re eating into your reputation or your profits.” – Katharine Paine

 Simple pricing increases are often an easy approach to increasing sales revenue when companies need to improve profitability or top-line performance.
-It’s not a strategy, its more often a reaction.
-It may be a kicked off by rises in supply chain costs, or corrosive profitability reports.
+It’s not a strategy, it’s more often a reaction.
+It may be kicked off by rises in supply chain costs or corrosive profitability reports.
 Often planned with the short term in mind to resolve problems and are a simple solution.

 Discussions are held between the CFO and sales management to convince them it is a required business move.
-The sales manager well aware of the workload, and after-effects of a price increase, lack the enthusiasm to start the process.
+The sales manager is well aware of the workload, and after-effects of a price increase, but lack the enthusiasm to start the process.

 But for many companies, those pricing strategies just don’t work – they are not as simple as often considered, and the risk of customer departure can be high.

-Pricing is temporary in any company, and they can go up and down according to supply chains, competitors, and markets.
-A change in price does expose companies to potentially losing accounts and, if not managed correctly, can be the start of a downturn.
+Pricing is temporary in any company, and it can go up and down according to supply chains, competitors, and markets.
+A price change exposes companies to potentially losing accounts and, if not managed correctly, can be the start of a downturn.
 Simply putting up your prices by 3 or 5% is not the answer.